 If winter has left you stir crazy and you are looking for activities that will get you out of the house, you are in luck because April is a month full of unique events.
 Check out one of the events highlighted below or take a look at the full events calendar.

 The Maple Syrup Festival is held the first Saturday in April annually in Poynette.
 The day begins with a pancake breakfast in the main lodge of the Mackenzie Environmental Education Center.
 Once your tummy is full, enjoy a guided tour of the sugarbush and learn how maple syrup is made, from tapping the trees to when it is ready to be served.
 Other activities include live country music, the opportunity to watch homemade ice cream being churned, and horse-drawn wagon rides.
 The live wildlife exhibit, as well as the museums, will be open so there's plenty to keep you busy all day!

-The Festival of Arts will be held on the UW-Washington County campus on April 6 and will feature a variety of different types of entertainment as well as great food.
+The Festival of Arts will be held on the UW-Washington County campus and will feature a variety of different types of entertainment as well as great food.
 Admission to all events is free.
 The Juried Arts and Crafts Show will include over 50 exhibitors selling all different types of arts and crafts.
 The theatre will feature different entertainment throughout the afternoon, and garden and art seminars will be held throughout the day as well.
 Art enthusiasts will enjoy browsing the entries in the student art contest as well as the photo contest.
 Additionally, the Farmer’s Market will feature locally grown or homemade goods.

 UW-Madison’s Arts Institute and the Communication Arts Film Studies Program present 150 films in seven theaters.
 The festival is an eight-day exploration of new American independent dramatic and documentary films, animation, experimental restorations and revivals.
 A complete film guide and tickets are available here.